guardian/git-trade/README.md

  - run `git rebase -i <parent-commit-ref>`

 You are provided with an editor in which you can make your changes.
 It is more or less self-documenting.
-I generally use `squash` and `fix-up` as well as taking advantage of the ability to re-order.
+Simon generally uses `squash` and `fix-up` as well as taking advantage of the ability to re-order.

 ## Cherry-picking